JumperWasHere/assessment-1.1/Angular.md

 ## Guideline

-You will be given **2 hour** to complete the test.
+You will be given **1 Day** to complete the test.
 You may use whatever resources you like as long as you are following the below **Tech stack**.

 ## Tech stack
    - [Angular 5](https://angular.io/) & [Angular CLI](https://cli.angular.io/)